Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 * **Upgrade Selected Materials to High Definition Materials**: Converts every compatible Material currently selected in the Project window to an HDRP Material.

-* **Upgrade Scene Terrains to High Definition Terrains**: Replaces the built-in default standard terrain Material in every terrain in the scene with HDRP default Terrain Material.
+* **Upgrade Scene Terrains to High Definition Terrains**: Replaces the built-in default standard terrain Material in every [Terrain](https://docs.unity3d.com/Manual/script-Terrain.html) in the scene with HDRP default Terrain Material.

 You can find these options in either: